nithinvarma411/Ecommerce-Follow-Along/README.md

 - Configured multer and cloudinary.
 - In controller i have created loginUser, registerUser and uploadAvatar function.
 - Created middleware for multer.

+## Milestone 5: Creating the Signup page

+In this session i have covered:
+- Created signup page.
+- Used tailwind css.
+- Used regex for validating email and mobile number.
+- Created routes for checking signup page functionality